 There are many choices you can make when you begin to learn how to paint.
-The most basic is the kind of paint you're going to use; three of biggest types are watercolor, acrylics, and oils.
+The most basic is the kind of paint you're going to use; three of the biggest types are watercolor, acrylics, and oils.
 While it's easy to distinguish the differences between watercolor paint versus acrylics and oils, it's trickier to understand what separates the other two.
 They are often packaged in similar-looking paint tubes, but they have many differences.
-If you're unsure of which paint you'd like to try, we'll break down those differences, look at acrylic vs oil paint, as well as ways to hone your skills.
+If you're unsure of which paint you'd like to try, we'll break down those differences, look at acrylic vs oil paint, as well ways to hone your skills.

 What is the Difference Between Oil and Acrylic Paint?

 Oils, in the art history sense, are classic.
-They were first developed in the 12th century and were used to create some of the most iconic paintings in history like the Mona Lisa and Van Gogh's Starry Night.
-The chemical composition features pigments that are suspended in oil (typically linseed).
+They were first developed in the 12th century and were used to create some of the most famous paintings in history like the Mona Lisa and Van Gogh's Starry Night.
+The chemical composition features pigments that are suspended in oil (typically linseed oil).
 While timeless, they require a little more work to clean and maintain; they are not compatible with water, and so to thin or clean them, you'll have to use turpentine or white spirit.

 How Do Characteristics of Acrylic vs Oil Paint Compare?

 One of the biggest differences between the two paints is their drying time.
 Oil paints dry slowly.
 It can take days before the pigment fully sets, and it allows you to step away from a work in progress and come back to it at a later date.
 When you do, you can pick up where you left off.
 Because they are so malleable, they work well in realistic-style paintings—you can push the paint and blend it so that transitions look seamless.
+A disadvantage of this is that an oil painting can take several months to become fully dry.

 Lightfastness is the property that describes how fast a color will fade when exposed to light.
 Oils and acrylics respond differently to light conditions.